 Believe it or not, farmed fish are often better for you than wild fish.
 That’s because they’re protected from pollutants and chemicals like mercury that may be found in uncontrolled aquatic environments.
 Most fish are raised in clean farms that strive to produce healthy fish.

 Fish that are raised in esteemed aquaculture facilities are fed a diet of US-grown grains and raised in floating pens.
 In addition to being mercury and chemical-free, they are also raised without the use of antibiotics.
 Wild fish may contain traces of mercury and other chemicals.
-Eating fish raised in sustainable aquaculture facilities is the best way to ensure you’re eating a clean, nutritious fish with no unknown additives.
+Eating fish raised in responsible aquaculture facilities is the best way to ensure you’re eating a clean, nutritious fish with no unknown additives.

-Myth: Aquaculture is Unsustainable
+Myth: Aquaculture is Irresponsible

 It’s actually the amount of wild fish we’re eating that’s unsustainable.
 There’s currently a large gap in the demand and supply of wild seafood.
 That means that some types of seafood are being overfished to the point of being endangered.